-Audio Description allows partially sighted audiences to experience theatre.
+Audio Description allows blind and partially sighted audiences to experience theatre.
 It is a live verbal commentary providing information on the visual elements of a production as it unfolds.

 British Sign Language gives Deaf and hard of hearing people access to experience theatre.
 An interpreter will stand in a clearly visible position on the screen and interpret the spoken and heard aspects of the play.